alders/mythtv-stream-hls-dash/README.md

   MythVideo content.
 - Support for device independent viewing: web browser—mobile, desktop, tablet, etc.
-- Support for less reliable networks (e.g. cell phone browser).
+- Support for less reliable networks via video and audio renditions (e.g. cell phone browser).
 - Support for live tv, live recording, video and recorded content.
 - Support for offline viewing.
 - Support for at most one (text based) embedded subtitle stream or external subtitle file.
-- Support for multiple audio streams in MythVideo content.
+- Support for multiple audio languages (and audio renditions) in MythVideo content.
 - Support for MythTV cutlist (commercial cut) created using Mythfrontend.

 How:

+- MPEG-DASH and HLS with fragmented MP4 (fMP4) makes both compatible, therefore only the manifest file (playlist) is different.
+- Video is codified in H.264 format and audio in AAC.
 - Encode MythTV recordings and MythVideo content with `FFmpeg` providing playlist types `live`, `event` and `VOD`.
-- MPEG-DASH and HLS with fragmented MP4 (fMP4) makes both compatible, therefore only the manifest file (playlist) is different.
 - Transcode to `MP4` for offline playback on mobile devices.
-- Video is codified in H.264 format and audio in AAC.
 - HW accelerated support for VAAPI (other hw acceleration options are untested).
 - Simple browser UI.